 The Council shall not discriminate on the basis of race, disability, religion, color, national origin, age, gender, covered veterans status, marital status, personal appearance, sexual orientation, family responsibilities, political affiliation, source of income, place of business or residence, pregnancy, childbirth, or any other unlawful basis.
 This policy is in compliance with Title VII of the Civil Rights Act, the Americans with Disabilities Act, and the Age Discrimination in

-The Council held its first meeting at the NRPA Congress in Denver, Colorado on October 25, 1974.
+The Council held its first meeting at the National Recreation and Park Association Congress in Denver, Colorado on October 25, 1974.
 Recreation and park educators and practitioners had been studying the matter of accreditation and working on the development of a plan and evaluative criteria for many years prior to that time.
-This development included a trial-run and evaluation of the process at four institutions across the country.
+This development included a trial run and evaluation of the process at four institutions across the country.
 On January 1, 1976, the Council began to accept applications for accreditation from colleges and universities.
 The first program to be accredited was North Carolina State University’s Department of Recreation Resources Administration in 1977.
 By 1992 the list of accredited programs included more than 90 institutions.
-By 2004, approximately 100 recreation, park resources, and leisure programs had been accredited.
+The number of accredited programs grew to 122 in the 1990’s.
+In 2004, approximately 100 recreation, park resources, and leisure programs had been accredited.

 In 1986, the Council was officially recognized and accepted into membership by the Council on Postsecondary Accreditation (COPA).
 COPA was the recognition body for accrediting bodies, as well as the national association for the advancement of professional education and collegial interaction for its member organizations.
 These member organizations included both regional accreditors of entire institutions as well as accrediting organizations for professional schools and specializations such as the field of recreation, park resources, and leisure services.
 COPA included such bodies as the Association of American Law Schools, the American Council on Pharmaceutical Education, the American Psychological Association, the Society of American Foresters, the National Architectural Accrediting Board, and the New England Association of Schools and Colleges.
 In 1986 COPA evolved into CHEA, the Council for Higher Education Accreditation.
 The Council continues to be recognized CHEA.

 The Council is comprised of ten (10) members.
-Each member serves a three year term, and, with approval by the Council, her or his appointment is renewable for a second three year term.
+Each member serves a three year term, and, with approval by the Council, her or his appointment is renewable for a second three-year term.
 The terms are staggered to provide continuity.
 Members of the Council include five educators from accredited institutions, three practitioners, one college/university administrator, and one public representative.
-The Council appoints the public and the administrator members.
-Individuals who are members of NRPA and its affiliates are nominated for five educator and three practitioner positions.
-Annually in the fall, from the nominees the Council makes appointments to fill each vacant position.
+Annually in the fall, from the nominees, the Council makes appointments to fill each vacant position.
+The Council is committed to appointing members qualified to represent the scope of academic disciplines and professions served.
 Each year in the fall the Council elects the executive committee, which includes the Chair, Vice-Chair, and Past-Chair/Second Vice Chair.